The American Civil War: A tale of two Americas

 Then, on day three, Lee sent Major General George Pickett to attack the middle of Union line, convinced that success was close.

-The second Union victory was the Battle of Vicksburg, which took place between the 18the of May to the 4th of July 1863, during which the Union forces starved the town into submission.
+The Union had success at the Battle of Vicksburg, which took place from the 18th of May to the 4th of July 1863, during which the Union forces starved the town into submission.

 In 1864, General Ulysses S. Grant was appointed as the commander of all Union armies.